 For those with older cars that have previously only offered basic radio, there's a lot that the Echo Auto can bring.
 It's a gateway to a wide range of digital services, mostly circulating around music.
 Alexa is a great system and having that parity between how you ask for your music to be delivered at home and how you asked for it to be delivered in your car has obvious appeal.

-The voice detection on the Echo Auto is superior to some other systems and having attempted voice control via Google Assistant on a phone, Amazon's solution is leagues better.
-Having all those mics on the Echo Auto makes a real difference and makes sure you can be heard over the engine noise, road noise or blaring air conditioning.
+The voice detection on the Echo Auto is superior to some other systems and having attempted voice control via Google Assistant on a phone, this is leagues better.
+Having all those mics makes a real difference and makes sure you can be heard over the engine noise or air conditioning.

-The Amazon Echo Auto is a fun addition to cars, bringing the convenience and familiarity of Alexa and voice control to a wider range of drivers.
-If you're a fan of Alexa at home, then you'll likely be a fan of the Echo Auto in your car too.
+The Amazon Echo Auto is a fun addition to cars, bringing the convenience and familiarity of Alexa to a wider range of drivers.
+If you're a fan of Alexa at home, then you'll likely be a fan of the Echo Auto in your car too and it's very easy to get yourself setup and running.

-But the benefits of installing the Echo Auto will vary widely depending on how you set your car up, what you're using for navigation, and so on.
+But the benefits of installing the Echo Auto will vary widely depending on how you set your car up and what you're using for navigation and so on.
 For the slightly older car there's a huge advantage, for the slightly newer car, not so much.